skwonbb/vTAP/README.md

 ```

 Figures are written to `results/figures/`, numbered as in the paper.
-Figures 1 and 3 of the paper are drawn in LaTeX and are not produced here.

 On Windows, set `PYTHONIOENCODING=utf-8` if the console rejects the output.

 ## paper_data/

-One file per figure and per data table, so that a value can be checked
-without running anything.

 | file | contents |
 |---|---|